 There are many people that might have a need for the parts.

-So consider sell the broken item as is you will still get some money for it.
+So consider sell the broken items “as is for parts” you will still get some money.

 Another story to tell, a friend bought a broken Nakamichi cassette deck for $10.